hashd/Swarm/README.md

 + A browser window is opened which will prompt you to authorize the app, click on *Allow* button, this will close the browser window.
 + Click on yammer feed plugin now to see your feed.

+### License
+The project is available under MIT License.
+Find the full license text [here](./LICENSE.md)

+### Contributors
-### contributors listed in alphabetical order
+*Listed in alphabetical order*

-Kiran D, Krishnam G, Manoj P, Mohan T, Risav V.
+- Kiran D
+- Krishnam G
+- Manoj P
+- Mohan T
+- Risav V